Pat992/dart_azure_cosmosdb/README.md

 A stored procedure is a piece of application logic written in JavaScript that is registered and executed against a collection as a single transaction.
 In Azure Cosmos DB, JavaScript is hosted in the same memory space as the database.
 Hence, requests made within stored procedures execute in the same scope as a database session.
 This process enables Azure Cosmos DB to guarantee ACID for all operations that are part of a single stored procedure.

 #### 3.5.1 List Stored Procedures
+Performing a GET on the stored procedures resource of a particular database, that is, the sprocs URI path, returns a list of the stored procedures in the collection.

 The stored-procedure-list operation returns a `Future<StoredProcedureList>` with a list of  `StoredProcedure` or an error object.
 See [3.5.5 The Stored Procedure model](#355-the-stored-procedure-model) for information on the returned model and its variables.
 ```dart